Gary Rosenblatt: Sexual Harassment Investigation of Baruch Lanner

 On June 23, 2000, The Jewish Week published an article by Rosenblatt titled "Stolen Innocence," investigating a long list of sexual harassment charges against Orthodox rabbi Baruch Lanner, an Orthodox Union educator who worked closely with teenagers for more than three decades.
-The article also reported that the Orthodox Union was aware of Lanner's behavior but chose not take any action.
+The article also reported that the Orthodox Union was aware of Lanner's behavior but chose not to take any action.
 On learning of the newspaper's investigation—which included on-the-record interviews with many of Lanner's victims—OU officials asked Rosenblatt not to go to press, but he did anyway.
 Later, the OU forced the rabbi to resign and commissioned an independent inquiry; two congregations suspended their OU membership in protest; more victims came forward and filed complaints with local prosecutors; at least two rabbis used their pulpits to castigate the paper and a major advertiser threatened to lead a boycott.

-Lanner was arrested, and on June 27, 2002 he was convicted of sexually abusing two teenage girls in incidents dating back to 1992 and 1997.
+Lanner was arrested, and on June 27, 2002, he was convicted of sexually abusing two teenage girls in incidents dating back to 1992 and 1997.
 He was sentenced to seven years in prison.
 An appeals court dismissed one of the child endangerment charges in 2005.
 He was released on parole on January 10, 2008, and will remain on parole for four years.

-The Jewish Week received both praise for its reporting as well as criticism from the New York Jewish community.
+The Jewish Week received both praises for its reporting as well as criticism from the New York Jewish community.